gbif/hp-canadensys/resources/documents.md

 # Georeferencing

 Georeferencing is the process of interpreting textual descriptions of places into spatial descriptions (i.e. [geographic coordinates](https://en.wikipedia.org/wiki/Geographic_coordinate_system)).
-E.g. “Bear Island, Lake Temagami, Nipissing District, Ontario, Canada” → decimal latitude: 46.9831216, decimal longitude: -80.0681018, uncertainty: 1410m.
+e.g. “Bear Island, Lake Temagami, Nipissing District, Ontario, Canada” → decimal latitude: 46.9831216, decimal longitude: -80.0681018, uncertainty: 1410m.
 Georeferencing biological specimens – which often only have textual descriptions of their locality – allows the information to be displayed on a map and used in spatial analyses.

-Although extremely useful, georeferencing is also time-consuming and should be tackled with the right [tools]() and [guidelines](https://docs.gbif.org/course-data-mobilization/en/key-documentation.html#georeferencing/).
+Georeferencing is time-consuming and should be tackled with the right [tools]() and [guidelines](https://docs.gbif.org/course-data-mobilization/en/key-documentation.html#georeferencing/).
 We encourage collaborative georeferencing, which greatly reduces the duplication of efforts and can generate more accurate results, since specimens can be grouped per province/locality in the overall network (instead of per collection), and thus be georeferenced by the people with the most knowledge of these provinces/localities.

+One of the goals of Canadensys is to georeference a large part of the published specimen information as accurately as possible, and to provide uncertainties for coordinates, which gives key information to determine the data’s fitness for use and thus the data quality.

 >
-  A Location that is poorly georeferenced obscures the information upon which a georeference should be based, potentially making the originally provided information irrecoverable.
-The resulting georeferences can be misleading to users and lead to errors in research outputs.
-Thus, an important take-home message is, "To georeference poorly is worse than not to georeference at all."
+By far the most difficult issue in georeferencing primary species occurrence data is the massive amount of legacy data held in the world’s museums, herbaria, universities, etc. Most modern collectors are now using GPSs or large scale maps to locate their collection events, and thus most of the new data entering institutions already include georeferences.
+Most museums beginning to database their collections, however, are faced with the massive task of georeferencing the huge backlog of data in their collections, much of it with very little or vague location information.
 >

-Chapman AD & Wieczorek JR (2020) Georeferencing Best Practices.
+For more information on georeferencing, consult: Chapman AD & Wieczorek JR (2020) Georeferencing Best Practices.
 Copenhagen: GBIF Secretariat. https://doi.org/10.15468/doc-gg7h-s853

 [APIs (Appication Programming Interface)](https://en.wikipedia.org/wiki/API) can tremendously help to georeference batch of information, allowing to retrieve geographic coordinates from adresses or localities, or the opposite.
 API requests can be automated in data cleaning tools, such as [OpenRefine](http://openrefine.org/) or [R](https://www.r-project.org/).